anjalii40/Levich-Internship-Challenge/README.md

 ### 3. Automatic Restart (Demo-Friendly)
 To facilitate continuous review without manual server intervention:
 - **Active Phase**: Auctions run for fixed durations (2–5 minutes).
 - **Break Phase**: Once all auctions end, the system enters a 60-second break.
-Bids are rejected, and the UI shows "Restarting Soon".
+Bids are rejected, and the UI displays a live "Restarting In X s" countdown.
 - **Reset Phase**: The server automatically re-initializes all items with fresh timers and clears bid history.

 ### 4. Frontend-Only Identity